In this edition of the Utah Real Estate Podcast, we talked about:

 Patrick Wiscombe: The Utah Real Estate Podcast is brought to you by Weichert Realtors at the Rockies.
 If you are looking to buy or sell a house in Utah, please call Patrick Wiscombe at area code 801-602-5850.
 That number again area code 801-602-5850.

 Patrick Wiscombe: It’s the Utah Real Estate Podcast, my name is Patrick Wiscombe.
-Coming up on today’s edition of the Utah Real Estate Podcast; you’ve seen the signs in the yard, for sale by owner.
-You’ve tried to perhaps buy a piece of property on your own and I realize that we are in the realty business.
-Most people think, “Ah I can do it on my own!”
-But are you really prepared to sell your house on your own?
-Joining me for the podcast this morning is Greg Hales, the Commercial Real Estate Manager at Weichert Realtors at the Rockies in American Fork, good morning.
+Good morning!
+Coming up on today’s edition of the Utah Real Estate Podcast we’re going to be talking about home inspections and why they are required.
+Joining me for the podcast is Greg Hales, the Commercial Real Estate Manager at Weichert realtors at the Rockies.
+Good morning.